autarch/intro-to-go-class/README.md

 # General Editor Recommendations

-Setting up your editor to integrae with `go fmt`, and `go vet` make your Go coding experience much better.
+Setting up your editor to integrate with `go fmt` and `go vet` makes your Go coding experience much better.
 You can have it run these checks on the currently loaded and/or run these checks every time you save your code.